decaf-dev/obsidian-dataloom/README.md

 DB Folder is very similar to what DataLoom intends to accomplish.

-One major different between DB Folder and DataLoom is that DataLoom does require a folder.
-You may create a loom file and enter text data to get started.
+One major different between DB Folder and DataLoom is that DataLoom doesn't require a folder.
+You only need to create a loom file and enter text data to get started.

 Another difference is that DataLoom does not depend on [Dataview](https://github.com/blacksmithgu/obsidian-dataview).
 It can be installed as a standalone plugin.

 DataLoom also employs its own menu system rendered in React.
-This allows for more complicated UIs.
+This allows for a more complicated user interface.

 ### What is the different between DataLoom and Make.MD?